A version of this article appeared in the Autumn 2018 issue of strategy+business.

 Meyer never set out to be a business mogul.
 He simply wanted to create a homey, unpretentious, and affordable Michelin star–quality restaurant that did not exist in New York in the 1980s.
-Unlike the dominant, ultra-expensive, and exclusive French haute cuisine establishments, such as Le Pavillon and Lutèce, which oozed effeteness, Meyer wanted USC customers to feel comfortable asking their server, or even the sommelier, to explain and pronounce menu items.
+Unlike the dominant, ultra-expensive, and exclusive French haute cuisine establishments, such as Le Pavillon and Lutèce, which oozed effeteness, the place Meyer created would make customers to feel comfortable asking their server, or even the sommelier, to pronounce and explain menu items.
 He wanted people walking in without a reservation to feel welcome ordering a full-course meal at the bar.

 Extending Danny’s Reach